 Katie decided to pursue Certified Animal Welfare Approved by AGW certification because she is passionate about raising her animals as best as she possibly can: “I know that Certified Animal Welfare Approved by AGW is the most rigorous, most widely respected animal welfare certification program, and I want my farm operation to meet those strict standards.”

-Certified Animal Welfare Approved by AGW lamb from Cloverworks Farm is available direct from the farm and at Worthy Burger in South Royalton, VT.
+Certified Animal Welfare Approved by AGW lamb and yarn from Cloverworks Farm is available for purchase online through their website, direct from the farm, and at a number of regional stores and markets.
 For more information about Cloverworks Farm, visit cloverworksfarm.com or follow the farm on Facebook at facebook.com/CloverworksFarm and Instagram at @cloverworksfarm.
-Contact Katie Sullivan at email@example.com or call 802-324-2039.
+Contact Katie Sullivan at firstname.lastname@example.org or call 802-324-2039.